 4.4 GCW in the context of JCOMM

-4.4.1 The GSG agreed to pursue a formal relationship with JCOMM by coordinating the activities of GCW Sea Ice Team and the Expert Team of Sea Ice (ETSI) of JCOMM (Joint technical Commission for Oceanography and Marine Meteorology).
+4.4.1 The GSG agreed to pursue a formal relationship with JCOMM by coordinating the activities of GCW Sea Ice Team and the Expert Team on Sea Ice (ETSI) of JCOMM (Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology).
 Additionally, coordination with the International Ice Charting Working Group (IICWG), is strongly recommended.
 This will ensure a better governance and the realization of common goals.

 4.4.2.
-B Goodison, the GSG Co-Chair, requested through the JCOMM co-President, Johan Stander, and the JCOMM Management Committee that the JCOMM re-establishes at JCOMM-5 (2017) the ETSI, as a joint team between JCOMM and GCW, in consideration of better realizing the synergies between the two communities with regard to sea-ice matters.
+B Goodison, the GSG Vice-Chair, requested through the JCOMM co-President, Johan Stander, and the JCOMM Management Committee that the JCOMM re-establishes at JCOMM-5 (2017) the ETSI, as a joint team between JCOMM and GCW, in consideration of better realizing the synergies between the two communities with regard to sea ice matters.
 The request was received positively.
-Dr Smolyanitsky, the current ETSI chair, and the co-chair of the GCW Integrated Products WG was asked to prepare a proposal for the joint team, to be presented at EC-PHORS.
-(ACTION)
+Dr Smolyanitsky, the current ETSI chair, and the co-chair of the GCW Integrated Products WG was asked to prepare a proposal for the joint team, to be presented at EC-PHORS. [action]

-4.4.3 E Charpentier noted that a decision relevant to the exchange of data from mobile platforms, internationally, must be linked to the input/feedback that GCW needs to provide to the Task Team on WIGOS Metadata.
+4.4.3 The group noted that a decision relevant to the exchange of data from mobile platforms, internationally, must be linked to the input/feedback that GCW needs to provide to the Task Team on WIGOS Metadata.
 V Smolyanitsky was asked to prepare a proposal to be included in the submission to the Task Team meeting scheduled for March 2017. [action]

-4.4.4 E Charpentier recommended that GCW should actively work with JCOMM for recruiting observing platforms for the GCW Observing Network, to address a significant gap in the current network.
+4.4.4 The group agreed that GCW should actively work with JCOMM for recruiting observing platforms for the GCW observing network, to address a significant gap in the current network.

 4.5 Collaboration of GCW with WCRP and Climate and Cryosphere (CliC)